microsoft/azure_arc/docs/azure_jumpstart_arcbox/DevOps/_index.md

   ![Screenshot showing bookstore RBAC get pods](./capi_rbac02.png)

-  - Test the RBAC role assignment, if user Jane can delete the pods.
-The operation fails, as the user, Jane is assigned to the role of pod-reader.
-The pod-reader role only allows get, watch and list permissions in the bookstore namespace.
+  - Test the RBAC role assignment.
+As user "Jane" try to delete the pods.
+The operation fails, as Jane is assigned to the role of pod-reader.
+The pod-reader role only allows get, watch and list permissions in the bookstore namespace and not delete permissions.

   ```shell
   $pod=kubectl --namespace bookstore get pods --selector=app=bookstore --output="jsonpath={.items..metadata.name}"